-Since there are many different ways to analyze the results of the competition, the Data Analysis Track will offer to anyone the possibility to run its own analysis of the competition the competition will still and a poster during the SAT conference.
+Since there are many different ways to analyze the results of the competition, the Data Analysis Track will offer to anyone the possibility to run its own analysis of the competition the competition web site and as a poster during the SAT conference.
 This track is an opportunity to experiment different ranking schemes, as well as analyze the strengths and benchmarks.
-Control hours on Wale and poster during the well ben may the oppirate root ones primers on anonymic results.
+Contributors will have to submit a program that will be run by the organizers on anonymized results.